Magnet fitted kitchens review

 How Magnet kitchens work

 Magnet has a hands-on approach to kitchen installations and sales.
-You can meet with a Magnet consultant to discuss your preferences and budget before they measure your kitchen space for you.
-(You can also decide to measure your kitchen yourself.)
+You can meet with a Magnet consultant to discuss your preferences and budget before they measure your kitchen space for you, or measure it yourself.
 This is then followed up with a virtual meeting or in-depth design consultation in-store before you get a 3D design and quote.

 How Magnet kitchens compare to others

-Magnet kitchens are produced to extremely high standards, with a huge variety of designs and colours to choose from.
+Magnet kitchens are high quality, with a huge variety of designs and colours to choose from.
 However, even with monthly finance options, they can be very expensive and might not be suitable for everyone.

 If Magnet kitchens just don’t suit your budget, we’d recommend considering Wickes.
-Wickes offers as many designs as Magnet, plus in-house consultations and installation.
-Their cabinetry is also high quality but at a more affordable price.
-For example, you can purchase an entire eight-unit kitchen for under £1,000 or a more premium style for slightly more.
+Wickes offers as many designs as Magnet, with in-house consultations and installation services available too.
+Its cabinetry is also high quality, but comes at a more affordable price; for example, you can purchase an 8-unit kitchen for under £1,000.

 B&Q is another option to consider.
 The brand offers 12 great ranges with attractive colours and finishes, and the pricing is very competitive.

-If you are determined to use a contractor instead, you could ask your installer to provide options from Howdens.
-Howdens only sells to the trade, but it offers a great product range with fair pricing.
+If you already have a contractor in mind for your fitted kitchen, you could ask them to provide options from Howdens.
+Howdens only sells to the trade, and it offers a great product range with fair pricing.

 How to maintain your Magnet kitchen

-Magnet kitchen suppliers are one of the few that actually offer aftercare support and advice about maintaining your new kitchen.
+Magnet is one of the few fitted kitchen supplies to offer aftercare support and advice about maintaining your new kitchen.

 You don’t generally need to do much to maintain your Magnet kitchen.
-Ensure that sinks, pipes and boilers aren’t leaking inside or above the cabinets to avoid water damage.
 Cleaning with a simple household cleaner and a soft cloth is a good idea, and you should try to avoid harsh chemicals and bleaches that could damage or warp your cabinets and worktops.

 What customers say